 Minister for Government Services Bill Shorten read out a few of the victims' gut-wrenching stories In Parliament:

 'I wanted to kill myself with a letter to tell the public what is happening.
 I still cry every day.
 I feel responsible for the deaths of others.
-I cannot get some phonecalls out of my head.'
+I cannot get some phonecalls out of my head.'- Another worker wrote:

 'The impact on my personal life was enormous.
 I took three months long service leave.
-I ended up in the outpatients services of a psychiatric unit. '
+I ended up in the outpatients services of a psychiatric unit. '- And another:

 'I remember talking to a client whose debt was $5,000.
 He was telling me the best thing he could do was to go onto the train tracks and lay down.